avanpo/avanpo.github.io/_posts/2020-02-28-exploring-facebooks-network.md

 So why not build more datacenters outside the US?
 After all, this would probably improve latency for huge numbers of users.
 It would also reduce backbone bandwidth and/or transit costs.
-My guess is that the reasons not to are due to risk.
+My guess is that the reason Facebook has largely neglected to do this is due to risk.
 A datacenter is an enormous investment, you don't want to build one in a country only to have the local government or energy supplier renege on your deal and threaten your investment.
 That said, Facebook is building a new datacenter in Singapore, so the latency and bandwidth benefits must be worthwhile.
 Clearly Singapore was the most viable location in south east Asia, having the right combination of political stability, infrastructure and operating costs.

 There's a few more interesting things to note here.
 One is that there appear to be four `dr` devices at most datacenters, with a few exceptions (SNC only has two while ASH has eight, and ATN has a dangling `dr08.atn1`).
-Referring back to the presentation[^1], it appears that `shv` refers to Shiv, their L4 load balancer.
+Referring back to the presentation[^1] and our original traceroute, it appears that `shv` refers to Shiv, their L4 load balancer.
 I'm going to assume that the presence of such a name is a good indication of whether they serve user traffic in a location.

 ```
 headers-shv-00-rprn0.facebook.com.